Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Sequence Modeling for Offline RL with Data Corruption

 \subsubsection{Gaussian Weighted Learning}

-In DT, actions serve as the most crucial supervised information, acting as the labels.
-Consequently, erroneous actions can directly influence the model through backpropagation.
+In addition to mitigating the negative impact of erroneous inputs, it is also essential to address the influence of corrupted labels.
+In DT, actions serve as the most crucial supervised signals, acting as the labels.
+Therefore, erroneous actions can directly influence the model through backpropagation.
 In RDT, we predict both actions and rewards, with rewards helping to reduce overfitting to corrupted action labels.
-To further mitigate the impact of corrupt data, we aim to reduce the influence of unconfident action and reward labels that could erroneously guide policy learning.
+To further diminish the impact of corrupt data, we focus on minimizing the influence of unconfident action and reward labels that could misguide policy learning.

-To identify uncertain labels, we adopt a simple but effective method: we use the value of the sample-wise loss to adjust the weight for the DT loss.
-The underlying insight is that a corrupted label would typically lead to a larger loss.
+To identify uncertain labels, we adopt a simple but effective method: we use the value of the sample-wise loss to adjust the weight for the DT loss. \textbf{The underlying insight is that a corrupted label would typically lead to a larger loss (see~\cref{fig:rdt_explain}(b))}.
 To softly reduce the effect of potentially corrupted labels, we use the Gaussian weight, i.e., a weight that decays exponentially in accordance with the sample's loss.
-This is mathematically represented as:
+This is mathematically formulated as:

-In this equation, $\delta_{a_t}$ and $\delta_{r_t}$ represent the detached prediction errors at step $t$.
-The variables $\beta_a \geq 0, \beta_r \geq 0$ act as the temperature coefficients, providing flexibility to control the "blurring" effect of the Gaussian weights.
-With a larger value, more samples would be down-weighted.
+In Eq.\ref{eq:weight}, $\delta_{a_t}$ and $\delta_{r_t}$ represent prediction errors at step $t$ with detached gradients.
+The variables $\beta_a \geq 0, \beta_r \geq 0$ act as the temperature coefficients, providing flexibility to control the ``blurring" effect of the Gaussian weights. { Different tasks exhibit preferences for different temperature coefficients, as demonstrated in Appendix~\ref{app:ablation_hyper}.} With a larger value, more samples would be down-weighted.
 The loss function of RDT is expressed as follows:

 Gaussian weighted learning enables us to mitigate the detrimental effects of corrupted labels, thereby enhancing the algorithm's robustness.